LoopSR: Looping Sim-and-Real for Lifelong Policy Adaptation of Legged Robots: Methodology

-where $Q^*$ and $Q^*_R$ are optimal value functions in $\mathcal{M}$ and $\mathcal{M}^R$ respectively, and $V_R^*(s')$ as the optimal state value function on $\mathcal{M}^R$. $\Delta r$ informs the discrepancy in reward functions, $\epsilon_{\pi}$ models the discrepancy caused by policy difference with detailed reasoning in \cite{HIB}, and $\epsilon_{\rho}$ denotes the discrepancy induced by the shift in state occupancy distribution.
-The discrepancies are detailed as follows:
+In (\ref{eq-full}), $Q^*$ and $Q^*_R$ are optimal value functions in $\mathcal{M}$ and $\mathcal{M}^R$ respectively, and $V_R^*(s')$ as the optimal state value function on $\mathcal{M}^R$. $\Delta r$ informs the discrepancy in reward functions, which is negligible for the substantiated validity of $r$ from previous works \cite{rudin2022massive, lee2020challenging, egocentric, rma}. $\epsilon_{\pi}$ models the discrepancy caused by policy differences, which should approach $0$ with sufficient model capacity as $\pi^*$ and $\pi^*_R$ share the same input with detailed reasoning in \cite{HIB}.

-In LoopSR, $\Delta r$ is negligible as $r$ is the sound approximate for $r^R$ given the substantiated validity of $r$ \cite{rudin2022massive, lee2020challenging, egocentric, rma}.
-For the second term, according to \cite{HIB}, $\epsilon_{\pi}$ will approach $0$ with sufficient model capacity and iteration steps as $\pi^*$ and $\pi^*_R$ share the same input.
-For the last term, $\rho(s)$ is closely related to the innate state occupancy distribution (e.g. the state distribution of the stair terrain differs from the plain one).
-Parameter $c$ can efficiently model such an error and mitigate it.
-To sum up, LoopSR can eliminate the discrepancy in Eq.~\ref{eq-full} through effective modeling of each term, thus optimizing the policy performance.
+The third term $\epsilon_{\rho}$ denotes the discrepancy induced by the shift in state occupancy distribution, where $\rho(s)$ is closely related to the innate state occupancy distribution (e.g. the state distribution of the stair terrain differs from the plain one).
+However, wide domain randomization inherently leads to large $\epsilon_{\rho}$ with larger environment diversity.
+On the other hand, LoopSR introduces the process of building a digital twin of the real world and gradually training the policy on similar environments, thus efficiently mitigating such an error and optimizing the policy performance.